Für Elise: Elisabeth Röckel

 According to a 2010 study by Klaus Martin Kopitz, there is evidence that the piece was written for the 17-year-old German soprano singer Elisabeth Röckel, the younger sister of Joseph August Röckel, who played Florestan in the 1806 revival of Beethoven's opera Fidelio.
 "Elise", as she was called by a parish priest (she later called herself "Betty"), had been a friend of Beethoven's since 1808, and according to Kopitz, he may have wanted to marry her.

-But in April 1810 Elisabeth Röckel got an engagement at the theater in Bamberg, where she made her stage debut as Donna Anna in Mozart's Don Giovanni and became a friend of the writer E. T. A. Hoffmann.
-In 1811 Röckel returned to Vienna, where in 1813 she married Beethoven's friend Johann Nepomuk Hummel.
+In April 1810, Elisabeth Röckel received an engagement at the theater in Bamberg, where she made her stage debut as Donna Anna in Mozart's Don Giovanni and became a friend of the writer E. T. A. Hoffmann.
+In 1811, Röckel returned to Vienna, where in 1813 she married Beethoven's friend Johann Nepomuk Hummel.

-In 2015 Kopitz published more material about Beethoven's relationship to Röckel and "Für Elise".
+In 2015, Kopitz published more material about Beethoven's relationship to Röckel and "Für Elise".
 It shows that she was also a close friend of Anna Milder-Hauptmann and lived with her and her brother Joseph August in the Theater an der Wien.
 In an 1830 letter to Röckel, Milder-Hauptmann called her "Elise".

 In 2020 an extended English version of Kopitz's essay was published with some new sources.